Accelerate-CambridgeCIA/charm-toolbox/README.md

 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS-blue)](../../releases)
 [![Downloads](https://img.shields.io/github/downloads/in-scope/ciag-toolbox/total)](../../releases)

 CHARM Toolbox is a desktop application for inspecting, processing and comparing images, built for image analysis in cultural heritage imaging: museum imaging scientists, conservators, and researchers in cultural heritage labs.
-If you are used to viewing images in MATLAB, Python (matplotlib / OpenCV), or Hoku, this tool aims to give you a fast, focused side-by-side viewing surface without having to write a script every time you want to compare two renderings.
+This tool aims to give you a fast, focused side-by-side viewing surface without having to write a script every time you want to compare two renderings.

 This is an early release and still in the stage of testing for a beta version.